47 BJJ Co-op – Training Options

 A handful of training partners working on the same goals.
 More feedback than a regular class, more energy than a private.

-How to start: grab a couple teammates and ask about available slots.
+How to start: grab a couple friends and ask about available slots.
 We’ll build the session around your goals.

 Not sure where you fit yet?